mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Later during character creation, Erik rolls a mishap on his Agent career, and is nearly killed when an undercover operation goes wrong.
-Kathya’s player suggests that she helped him escape and so he owes her his life.
+Kathya's player suggests that she helped him escape and so he owes her his life.

 CHARACTER CREATION CHARACTER CREATION